Collective effects in O-O and Ne-Ne collisions at $\sqrt{s_{\mathrm{NN}}}$=5.36 TeV from a hybrid approach: The Cumulant Method

 where the weights are chosen to be the number of unordered pairs or quadruples, depending on the cumulant order, meaning

-This approach of selecting event weights has been shown in~\cite{Bilandzic:2012wva} to minimize the statistical spread between events.
-From here, the 2- and 4-particle cumulants as well as the flow coefficients can be computed according to
+This approach of selecting event weights was shown in~\cite{Bilandzic:2012wva} to minimize the statistical spread between events.
+From here, the two- and four-particle cumulants as well as the flow coefficients can be computed according to

 and

 Further explanations for the formulas above can be found in~\cite{Bilandzic:2012wva} and~\cite{Bilandzic:2010jr}.